iremkapucuoglu/p4b-website/content/en/posts/2022-07-13-is-munich-15-minute-city-ready.md

 ---
 ## What is the 15-minutes city?

 Munich is currently pressed with issues of traffic congestion and housing shortages.
-It’s expected that by 2030, there will be a continuous rush hour flow between 6 a.m. and 9 p.m. for car traffic if the modal share remains the same and the population continues to see an increase (Hutter, 2018).
 The discussion on public transit, walking, and cycling is growing louder with every coming year (Landeshauptstadt München, 2022).
-This issue accompanies construction plans for further densification and housing expansion works across the city.
-With this combination of issues, we’d propose a 15-minute city inspiration as a guide to bring accessibility to the forefront for Munich’s future.
+We’d propose the 15-minute city as vision and inspiration to bring accessibility to the forefront for Munich’s future.

-Carlos Moreno coined the term “15-minute city” in planning projects with the City of Paris, which has taken his idea as a source of inspiration for a lot of rapid change in the city (Moreno, 2019).
-This shift is adhering to the transition from a “mono-functional” city to a “polycentric” city based on _proximity, diversity, density and ubiquity_ to bind and offer greater quality to six essential urban functions: **living, working, supplying, caring, learning, and enjoying** (Petzer, 2021)**.** In essence, the 15-minute city is a threshold for transforming neighborhoods into areas where you can reach all basic needs and services within a 15-minute walk or bike (and in some instances, public transport).
+Carlos Moreno coined the term <<**15-minute city**>> in planning projects with the City of Paris, which has taken his idea as a source of inspiration for a lot of rapid change in the city (Moreno, 2019).
+This shift is adhering to the transition from a “mono-functional” city to a “polycentric” city based on _proximity, diversity, density and ubiquity_ to bind and offer greater quality to six essential urban functions: **living, working, supplying, caring, learning, and enjoying** (Petzer, 2021).

+The **vision** of the 15-minute city is that all residents have access to their daily needs within 15 min walking or cycling (and public transport as supplementing addition).
 As a planner, the challenge is then how to plan for a 15-minute city, what variables to consider, and how and where to begin the process.
-As a digital planning tool supplier, we are here to help!
+As developer of the digital planning software [GOAT](../../goat "What is GOAT?"), we are here to help!

 ## Sub-Centralities